Image credit Mark Lewis Photography/Royal Automobile Club

 Nwando Ebizie is an experimental performance artist, musician, producer, DJ and dancer from Nigeria who has lived, performed and played all over the world (including: Oi Futuro Gallery - Rio de Janeiro, Chalet - Berlin, Baltais Fligelis Concert Hall - Latvia, Bonobo - Tokyo, Blok - Zurich).
 Her work eschews boundaries, but incorporates her training in classical piano, electronic music production (British Academy of New Music), circus, aerial arts (Circomedia), physical theatre, and various forms of dance, with her interests in multi-disciplinary work and ritual performance.

-As co-director of Mas Productions theatre company, Nwando describes their work as ʻsecular ecstatic artʼ – para-disciplinary work continuing Jonathan Grieve’s (Artistic Director of Para Active ’97-’07) process which seeks to combine the immediacy of music, the conceptualism of live art with the interactive ritual of African (and Diasporic) syncretic ritual forms.
+As co-founder of Mas Productions theatre company, Nwando describes their work as ʻsecular ecstatic artʼ – para-disciplinary work continuing Jonathan Grieve’s (Artistic Director of Para Active ’97-’07) process which seeks to combine the immediacy of music, the conceptualism of live art with the interactive ritual of African (and Diasporic) syncretic ritual forms.
 Nwando has performed at theatre festivals including London International Festival Theatre, Salisbury International Arts festival and Tempo Festival in Rio de Janeiro.

 In her work as a musician Nwando has composed for theatre including a soundtrack for Para Active’s award-winning overnight Brazilian piece “Hotel Medea”, and released her first single on electroclash pioneer Larry Tee’s Carnage Records.
 She is a recipient of the Steve Reid Innovation award and is currently supported by Brownswood Records, Gilles Peterson, Floating Points and Four Tet.
 Her debut EP is due for release in April 2016 under the moniker 'Lady Vendredi'.